 The first time you see one of those towering drives from an elevated tee, you may think it is an optical illusion.
 But then you see where your ball comes down to earth and you quickly learn that the height of the elevated mountain drive can give you more length off the tee.
 So, we asked an expert how to play those shots to help relieve some of our high anxiety.

-Mike Steele is in his 8th year as the head golf professional at Champion Hills, a private golf club and community, nestled in the Blue Ridge Mountain range of Western North Carolina.
-Champion Hills has 14 mountain holes that require shots traversing down into a valley, so Steele is quite familiar with elevated golf shots.
+Scooter Buhrman, Head Golf Professional at Champion Hills, a private golf club and community, nestled in the Blue Ridge Mountain range of Western North Carolina.
+Champion Hills has 14 mountain holes that require shots traversing down into a valley, so Buhrman is quite familiar with elevated golf shots.
 He says the most important factor in making a good shot from an elevation is club choice.

 It can be a guessing game when it comes to adjusting to elevated, downhill shots—but typically one or two clubs is the metric.
 Experience playing a hole can be helpful, although weather conditions often change.
 Watching your playing partners is one way to gather some intel, or using a range finder with slope adjustments can help you understand how far you hit the ball at certain elevations.